Writers who crave independence should skip Substack—and do this instead

 Nearly every newsletter service back then was focused on email marketing instead of editorial writing, and they all charged high prices if your mailing list grew too large.
 As I started to outgrow Mailchimp’s 2,000-subscriber limit for free users, self-hosting seemed like the only option that didn’t cost upward of $30 per month.
 (Mailchimp did have its own writer-friendly service called Tinyletter, but it, too, had a 5,000-subscriber limit.
 As Simon Owens points out, Mailchimp missed a huge opportunity by letting it languish.)

 Since the end of 2016, I’ve been using a service called Sendy, which charges a flat fee for newsletter software that runs on your own website and hooks into Amazon Simple Email Service (SES) to deliver the emails.
-Sendy’s software was crude compared to Mailchimp’s, and setting up SES was a hassle.
+Sendy’s newsletter editing software was crude compared to Mailchimp’s, and setting up SES was a hassle.
 But it promised unlimited growth for practically no cost.
 Even now, with more than 25,000 subscribers, my bill from Amazon is about $10 per month.

 The timing for Substack also wasn’t quite right when I started thinking about a paid subscription tech-advice newsletter in 2018.
 At the time, the service was still in beta—far from being the phenomenon it is now—and I was deeply wary of tying my publication’s fate to an unproven startup.